|

 3. Rest in Antalya

-Exploring the historic old town of Kaleiçi is a must, with its narrow cobblestone streets, Ottoman-era architecture, and charming shops and restaurants.
+The historic old town of Kaleiçi, with its cobblestone streets, Ottoman-era architecture, and charming shops and restaurants, is a must.

 4. Take the DoĞu Express train

-The Doğu Express also stops at several notable destinations, such as Kars and Erzurum, where you can explore historic sites, sample local cuisine, and experience the unique culture of the region.
+The train stops in notable destinations like Kars and Erzurum, where you can explore historic sites, enjoy local cuisine, and experience the region’s unique culture.

-You could take the train all the way out to Kars and then enjoy the next point for an epic vacation all rolled into one.
+You could travel to Kars and enjoy the next item on this list for an epic winter adventure.

 Christmas night in Maltepe.
 Cloudy skies and cool weather.